 Smith Madrone 2014 Riesling Napa Valley, Spring Mountain District ($29): This beautiful riesling delivers notes of honeysuckle, orange blossom, lychee, and citrus in the nose.
 It’s got a good backbone of acidity that supports flavors of peach, Asian pear and citrus.
 The finish has some pleasant minerality.

 One of Paso’s best and most consistent wineries continues to offer excellent value at every price point.
 This blend of four white Rhône varietals (grenache blanc, viognier, roussanne and marsanne) has notes of lemon, sarsaparilla, crushed rock and apricot.
 It has a seductive mouth-feel and its dominant flavors are green apple and grapefruit.
 Number 26 on the WS 2017 Top 100 list.

 A supremely drinkable rosé, and a winner in the prestigious 2017 San Francisco Chronicle Wine Competition.
 Winemaker’s notes: “Guava, peach, apricot and water melon followed by touch of Asian spices and a hint of rose petals.
 The mouth feel is sweet without the sugar, with bright acidity.”

 French-born winemaker Christian Roguenant brings Old World finesse to the Central Coast, and it shows in his mastery of warm- and cool-climate wines (he does wonders with wine in Edna Valley).
 This Paso cabernet sauvignon has typical notes of blueberry, blackcurrant and peppery spice leading to cocoa powder, caramel and pungent cedar.
-But like most Paso Bordeaux the tannins are soft, making it more immediately approachable than a typical Napa cab.
+Similarly to most Paso Bordeauxs the tannins are soft, making it more immediately approachable than a typical Napa cab.